How to make use of our built-in icons, photos, images and UI kits

 - Detach from Symbols: Converts the selected instance into a layered object.

-- Detach from Library: Adds a master symbol of the selected instance to the document assets, i.e. to the symbols page.
+- Detach from Library: Adds the main symbol of the selected instance to the document assets, i.e. to the symbols page.
 After you detach a symbol from the library, you can work with it as with all other symbols in your project.

 - Restore instance size: Restores the original size of the selected instance.